Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

 Program Length

-With classroom-based lecture courses, internships, and clinical experiences required, most online master's in communicative disorders programs take at least 2 years to complete, with some requiring 3 years of study.
+With classroom-based lecture courses, internships, and clinical experiences required, most online master's in communicative disorders programs take at least two years to complete, with some requiring three years of study.
 While online courses are prevalent, students will generally have to be available for a certain number of hours per week for the clinical field experience portion of the program, which must be completed in person.
 Most programs culminate in a master's thesis or field study project.

 Admissions Requirements